vmpr0be/vmpr0be.github.io/content/post/buckeye_printful.md

     r.sendlineafter(b"> ", payload)
 ```

-Initially I was going to use multiple stack writes to construct a [ROP](https://en.wikipedia.org/wiki/Return-oriented_programming) chain in order to spawn a shell, but I decided to try my luck with a one gadget.
+Initially I was going to use multiple stack writes to construct a [ROP](https://en.wikipedia.org/wiki/Return-oriented_programming) chain in order to spawn a shell, but I decided to try my luck with a one-gadget.

-To display the one gadgets and their constraints i used the [one_gadget](https://github.com/david942j/one_gadget) tool.
+To display the one-gadgets and their constraints i used the [one_gadget](https://github.com/david942j/one_gadget) tool.

 ```bash
 one_gadget libc6_2.31-0ubuntu9.9_amd64.so